Frequently Asked Questions

 Listeners are disconnected at the end of every track

-Several media players, including renowned ones, do not properly support Ogg/Vorbis streams: they treat the end of a track as an end of file, resulting in the disconnection.
+Several media players, including some popular ones, do not properly support Ogg/Vorbis streams: they treat the end of a track as an end of file, causing listeners to disconnect.

-This is done by dropping both metadata and track marks (for example
+stream.
+This can be done by dropping both metadata and track marks, for

 Encoding blank

-Encoding pure silence is often too effective for streaming: data is
+Encoding pure silence is often too effective for streaming: the data

-so compressed that there is nothing to send to listeners, whose clients
+is so compressed that there is almost nothing to send, and listener

-eventually disconnect.
-Therefore, it is a good idea to use a non-silent
+clients may eventually disconnect.
+It is better to use a non-silent

 Temporary files

-variable to store temporary files.
-It is documented as follows:
+to determine where to store temporary files.
+It works as follows:

-variable is not set.
-Under Windows, the value of the TEMP
+or "/tmp" if the variable is not set.
+On Windows, the value